ShiftLeftSecurity/scan-docs/docs/integrations/bitbucket.md

 # Integration with Bitbucket Pipelines

+Scan supports Bitbucket pipelines both via the docker image as well as with the AppImage.
+In addition, Scan can automatically add PR annotations via Bitbucket Code insights when a repository variable called `SCAN_ANNOTATE_PR` is set to either `true` or `1`

-Create a yaml file called `bitbucket-pipelines.yml` in the root directory of your project with the following configuration.
+Create a yaml file called `bitbucket-pipelines.yml` in the root directory of your project with the following configuration depending on your preference between docker and AppImage.

+## Docker based step

 ```yaml
 image: shiftleft/scan:latest